VyshnavSanthosh/xchange-website/README.md

 - Safety Measures: Encourages safe and secure transactions by providing tips for meeting in public places and exercising caution when sharing personal information.

 ## Libraries used
-HTML/CSS/JS
+HTML/CSS/JS/Bootstrap/node.JS/experss.JS/mongoDB

 ## How to configure
-Instructions for setting up project
+Instructions for setting up projectj node i mongoose express body-parser nodemon

 ## How to Run
-https
+Install the dipendencies using node i mongoose express body-parser nodemon in terminal write nodemon server.js in terminal to run the code on server